Senior Information

 NCAA/NAIA Accounts

-• If your student is planning to play college athletics, please follow up with our Athletic Director Mr. Goodrich, and Mrs. Anderson about your NCAA and/or NAIA clearinghouse accounts.
+• If your student is planning to play college athletics, please follow up with our Athletic Director Mr. Goodrich, and our College/Career Counselor about your NCAA and/or NAIA clearinghouse accounts.